zweed4u/netscan/README.md

 I tried to find a way to automate a network scan/sweep.
 I first recalled a script I developed a while back I used for scraping.
 It was a bundled javascript and json file for a chrome extension crx file.
 Using window.location.href, some string manipulation and settimeout a pseudo crawler can easily be created.
 The problem with this is that the declaration of variables is deterimental to functionality becuase of the script's reinitialization per page reload.
 This is a nuisance.

 Python is my bread and butter.
 I quickly turned to IDLE to try some few ideas.
 I first thought of using the requests module but due to the nature of visiting ip addresses, some result in unreachable hosts and therefore contents are inaccessible.
 I thought of a better way, why not turn to selenium?
 I would still need to keep a watchful eye on run time but it would automate most of the human element in the process.
 I downloaded the chrome binary for my webdriver and off I went.

+Unfortunately, in hindsight, the ip address returned a 'requested url was not found'.
+Upon looking further into the documentation, I would find that my scripts wouldn't do the trick.
+Instead I needed an appended '/config'.
+Rather than adjust my script in fear of time constraints, I found that I had been giving incorrect arguments to the nmap command.
+First running ifconfig to find the correct network to scan I found the inet addr:10.0.120.X.
+I used this for my sweep.

+sudo nmap -sP 10.0.120.0/24

+It took a second to get the formatting but with a copy and paste to a text editor, I was able to cntl+f the mac address and found the nmap report for the device.